randy-chen/CIS-422-Group-Project-1/README.md

 ![alt text](https://github.com/tjlagrow/CIS-422-Group-Project-1/blob/master/Other_Files/dijkras_duck.png)

-This is the GitHub repository for the first group project for CIS 422 taught by Dr. Michael Young.
+This is the GitHub repository for the first group project for CIS 422 Software Methodology taught by Dr. Michael Young.

 Founded in 2017, Dijkstra's Dynamic Ducks is composed of several [contributors](https://github.com/tjlagrow/CIS-422-Group-Project-1/wiki/Contributors).
 At the moment, this program will allow you to sort a classroom of people into their best groups